-This handbook has been prepared as a guide for staff employees who work at Glenville State College.
-It contains information about statewide and institutional policies and practices that relate to you and your work, and about benefits and advantages that are yours as a member of the GSC staff.
+This handbook has been prepared as a guide for staff employees who work at Glenville State University.
+It contains information about statewide and institutional policies and practices that relate to you and your work, and about benefits and advantages that are yours as a member of the GSU staff.
 Although it is not an inclusive source for all policies and procedures, it is intended to provide information from various areas.

-Detailed descriptions of policies and procedures that apply to all employees throughout the State College and College System of West Virginia are found in state code, in a series of policy documents issued by the Higher Education Policy Commission and the GSC Board of Directors.
+Detailed descriptions of policies and procedures that apply to all employees throughout the State University and University System of West Virginia are found in state code, in a series of policy documents issued by the Higher Education Policy Commission and the GSU Board of Governors.
 If you have specific questions about the provisions of any of the "source documents" referred to throughout this manual, you should consult with the Office of Human Resources.

-As with any documentation, policies and procedures are subject to change due to applicable laws and guidelines.
+The policies and procedures outlined in this handbook are subject to change at any time.
 Outdated materials in the handbook will be "overruled" by existing policy and laws.
 Addendums and appendices may be added, as necessary, as rules are updated.
-These changes will be available to the employee annually.
-Since the policies and procedures outlined in this handbook are all subject to change at any time, the handbook is prepared in loose-leaf form.
-Whenever there is a significant change, you will be sent addenda or replacement pages for your manual.
+These changes will be available to the employee via the GSU website.

-Although the GSC Staff Handbook may be particularly helpful to those who have recently joined the staff, we hope that all employees will find it to be a useful reference regarding the policies, practices, benefits, and services that pertain to them.
+Although the GSU Staff Handbook may be particularly helpful to those who have recently joined the staff, we hope that all employees will find it to be a useful reference regarding the policies, practices, benefits, and services that pertain to them.